Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Log deformation theory vs log deformation theory with abrelative and relative Frobenus morphisms

-In this section we develop a variant of the log deformation theory with abrelative Frobenius morphisms in the previous section: we develop a log deformation theory with (standard) relative Frobenius morphisms.
-Because the proofs of the key lemma (\ref{lemm:frl}) and the main result (\ref{theo:trs}) in this section are very similar to those in the previous section, we omit them.
+Next we develop a log deformation theory with (standard) relative Frobenius morphisms.
+Because the proof of the main result (\ref{theo:trs}) below are very similar to that of (\ref{theo:ts}), we omit it.
 The log deformation theory with abrelative Frobenius morphisms and the theory with relative Frobenius morphisms turns out equivalent theories by (\ref{coro:nofs}) below.
-To obtain this equivalence, we can also use W.~Zheng's proof in \cite{ss}, which asserts that the lift of the base change of a given log smooth integral scheme by an abrelative Frobenius morphism is ``the same'' as that by a standard relative Frobenius morphism.
+To obtain this equivalence, we can also use W.~Zheng's proof in \cite{ss}.
+See (\ref{rema:ss}) below for this.